 Planning your next trip?
 Explore customised Dubai holiday packages that include cultural gems like Guru Nanak Darbar and create a balanced, unforgettable journey through the city’s spiritual, modern, and iconic attractions.

-It is the largest Sikh Gurudwara in the Middle East, located in Jebel Ali Village.
+It is the largest Sikh Gurdwara in the Middle East and a prominent spiritual landmark in the UAE, located in Jebel Ali Village.
+It serves as a peaceful hub for prayer, reflection, and community service.

-Jebel Ali Village is located near the Jebel Ali Metro Station.
+The Gurudwara is situated in Jebel Ali Village (Churches Complex/Gardens), Dubai, UAE.
+It is approximately 2 km from the Jebel Ali Metro Station.